Do you want to know about the disadvantages of blockchain technology? If yes, you have come to the right place. Let’s dive in!

 Let’s learn about the disadvantages of blockchain technology.

-What are the disadvantages of blockchain technology?
+What are the Disadvantages of Blockchain Technology?

 Blockchain technology is going to change the world around us.
 However, to understand what it has to offer, we need to understand its disadvantages as well.
 In this section, we will go through all the points below.

-1. Blockchain is not a distributed computing system
+1. Blockchain is not a Distributed Computing System

 Blockchain is a network that relies on nodes to function properly.
 The quality of the nodes determines the quality of the blockchain.
 For example, Bitcoin’s blockchain is strong and incentivizes the nodes to participate in the network.
 However, the same cannot be true for a blockchain network that does not incentivize the nodes.

 This means that it is not a distributed computing system where the network doesn’t depend on the involvement and participation of the nodes.
-In comparison, a distributed computing system works to ensure that they verify the transactions according to the rules, ensure that they record the transactions and also make sure that they have the transactional history for each transaction.
-Each of these actions is similar to that of blockchain, but there is a lack of synergy, mutual assistance and paralleling for each one of them.
+In comparison, a distributed computing system works to ensure that they verify the transactions according to the rules, ensure that they record the transactions, and also make sure that they have the transactional history for each transaction.
+Each of these actions is similar to that of blockchain, but there is a lack of synergy, mutual assistance, and paralleling for each one of them.

-Clearly, blockchain might be a distributed network, but it lacks the features that make a distributed computing system so beneficial for the corporations.
+Clearly, blockchain might be a distributed network, but it lacks the features that make a distributed computing system so beneficial for corporations.

 2. Scalability Is An Issue

-Blockchains are not scalable as their counterpart centralized system.
+Blockchains are not scalable as their counterpart centralized systems.
 If you have used the Bitcoin network, then you would know that the transactions are completed depending on the network congestion.
 This problem is related to scalability issues with blockchain networks.
 In simple words, the more people or nodes join the network, the chances of slowing down is more!

 However, there has been an increasing change in how blockchain technology works.
 With the right evolution of the technology, scalability options are being integrated with the Bitcoin network as well.
 The solution is to do transactions off-blockchain and only use blockchain to store and access information.